 Turn of the Century Buildings

-But one should not overlook the Warenhaus Feniks (Rynek 31-32), the former department store of the Barasch brothers.
-The Art Nouveau façade and the globe on the roof are reminders of the glorious days of Wroclaw.
-In this course, you should also visit the Hotel Monopol (Ulica Świdnicka), where Marlene Dietrich and Pablo Picasso stayed.
+The Feniks department store (Rynek 31-32), the former department store of the Barasch brothers, should also not be overlooked.
+The Art Nouveau façade and the globe on the roof are reminiscent of Wroclaw’s glory days.
+You should also visit the Hotel Monopol (Ulica Świdnicka), where Marlene Dietrich and Pablo Picasso stayed.

 Parks and gardens in Wrocław